DinisCruz/Book_Hacking_Portugal/manuscript/Hacking-created-the-internet.md

 The internet and most of the technology we use today was dreamed of, and created by, hackers.

-_"If the attacker tells you about the attack, they are your friends"_.
-The real attackers (namely criminals and nation states) will not tell you about the attack since it is against their own interests to do so.
-Once you know about the attack, you will find a way to protect and fix the relevant vulnerability.

-The positive side effects of any public attack (data dumps, site defacing, DDoS) are bigger budgets, board-level attention and demands for security, an increase in AppSec staff hires, and more collaboration between companies who work on the defense side of things.

 ### Hackers' values

 The software, InfoSec and hacking community has a strong ethical foundation, based on the following qualities: